Skip to main content

 2. MAIN KEY LIGHT DIRECTIONS

-3. HOW TO BUILD A MULTIPLE LIGHT SET UP
+3. HOW TO BUILD A MULTIPLE LIGHT SET-UP

 4. HOW TO METER FOR STUDIO FLASH

-5. HOW TO POSE YOUR MODEL FOR HEAD SHOTS
+5. HOW TO POSE YOUR MODEL FOR HEADSHOTS

 6. HOW TO POSE YOUR MODEL FOR STANDING SHOTS